picandocodigo/useragent-spy/readme.txt

 == Release Notes ==

 0.4.1
-* OS added: OLPC XO
+* OS added: OLPC XO, SuSE
+* Browser added: W3M, Lobo, Amaya, Maxthon, Camino, NetSurf, Minefield, IceApe, SeaMonkey
+* Fixed some code (includes a bug where OLPC was detected for certain os's)

 0.4
 * Made "browsing with" and "on" words in "Browsing with browser on OS" customizable in the Options page.